-Amazon Drive is one of the best cloud storage providers for storing photos, particularly for those who already have an Amazon Prime account.
-Prime members get unlimited photo storage for free, which is a great value for your money, particularly when you consider all the other features that come with a Prime membership.
+It is one of the best cloud storage providers for storing photos, particularly for those who already have an Amazon Prime account.
+Prime members get unlimited photo storage for free, which is great value for your money, particularly when you consider all the other features that come with a Prime membership.

 You can also make basic edits to images stored in Amazon Photos without having to download them first.
-Amazon Drive includes a native video player as well, but you can’t edit videos inside the app.
+This option includes a native video player as well, but you can’t edit videos inside the app.

 8. Apple iCloud – 5GB Free